Purdue-ECE264-002-Fall2024-stage/HW13-MusicGen1/README.md

 What You Need to Do
 ======================

-Write the `init_state` function.
-This should seed the random number generator and Write the `process_state` function.
+1. Write the `init_state` function.
+This should seed the random number generator and
+2. Write the `process_state` function.
 This should take the current state (note), generate a random number as described below, and then transition to the next note.
-Finally, write the `print_state` function, which prints the properly formatted note.
+3. Finally, write the `print_state` function, which prints the properly formatted note.

-The rules are:
+The FSM rules are:

 1. Each note (C,D,E,F,G) should have its own unique state.
 2. The initial state should should be that of the "C" note.